frragone/exalt-project.github.io/pages/4_Positions.md

 ## Position 2: attribution of European heatwaves

-Main affiliation: UCLouvain
+*Main affiliation*: UCLouvain

-Keywords: Attribution, Clustering, Extreme-value theory, Heatwaves, Tail dependence
+*Keywords*: Attribution, Clustering, Extreme-value theory, Heatwaves, Tail dependence

 *Description of work*: The PhD candidate will focus on the attribution of European heatwaves using multivariate techniques that take into account spatio-temporal dependence and compounding mechanisms between high temperature and soil dryness.
 In particular, the candidate will develop (bivariate) spatial extreme-value models for different classes of heatwave events in Europe, with the aim of better identifying typical regional heatwave patterns within Europe and analysing concurrent drought-heat events.
 Finally, the candidate will detect and attribute changes in the properties of heatwaves in response to increased CO2 emissions, provide robust